Afghan Civil War (1989–1992): Economic crisis

 By 1992, Afghanistan was in dire straits.
 Reserves of natural gas, Afghanistan's only export, had dried out since 1989, rendering the country completely dependent on Soviet aid.
 This amounted to 230,000 tons of food per year, but by 1991, the Soviet economy was itself faltering, preventing the Soviets from fulfilling their commitments.

 In August 1991, following his arrival in power, Boris Yeltsin announced that all direct assistance to Najibullah's regime would be curtailed.
 In January 1992, the Afghan Air Force, which had proved vital to the survival of the regime, could no longer fly any aircraft for lack of fuel.
 The army was debilitated by food shortages, causing the desertion rate to rise by 60 percent between 1990 and 1991.

 The pro-government militias that had grown to replace the army in many of its assignments, were faithful to the regime only so long as it could deliver enough weapons to enable them to conserve their power.
 With the end of the Soviet aid, the government could no longer satisfy these demands, and the loyalty of the militias began to waver.

-Finally, after negotiations between communist General Abdul Rashid Dostum and Ahmad Shah Massoud, the Junbish militia defected to the mujahideen.
-This reversal of fortunes effectively turned the tables in favor of the resistance, and forced Najibullah to resign.
+Ethnic tensions

+Najibullah's regime became internationally isolated following the loss of its largest supporter.
+The cut-off of Soviet aid led to food and fuel shortages within Kabul.
+In January 1992, Najibullah decided to consolidate his power over the non-Pashtuns in Northern Afghanistan who were mistrusted and considered less loyal to the ruling Homeland Party regime.
+This move came after years of tensions between the Pashtun dominated state institutions such as the Armed Forces and ruling Homeland Party, and the ethnic Uzbek General Abdul Rashid Dostum who said that the Uzbeks and Turkmen would not accept Pashtun command of everything as in the past.
+These tensions would reach their breaking point when Najibullah received complaints from his fellow Pashtun Kochis of harassment from an ethnic Tajik general, Abdul Momin.
+Momin had additionally developed secret ties with the Tajik mujahideen warlord Ahmad Shah Massoud and was passing on secret information to Massoud which in combination to his mistreatment of Pashtun kochis led to Najibullah ordering the sacking of Momin which was carried out by Juma Achak, an Achakzai Pashtun who served as Commander of the Northern Zone and was known to hold Pashtun chauvinist views.
+General Momin was replaced with General Rasul, an ethnic Pashtun Khalqist known for his brutal reputation as commander of Pul-e Charkhi garrison.
+This move stoked up ethnic tensions between the Pashtun rulers in Kabul and the non-Pashtuns in the north of the country who opposed Najibullah's attempts to restore Pashtun domination over Northern Afghanistan.
+These tensions would ultimately lead to the defection of Dostum and Momin, who began secret negotiations with Tajik rebel leader Massoud, resulting in the formation of Harakat-e Shamal (the Movement of the North).
+The alliance would topple Najibullah's regime in April 1992.